quartiq/stabilizer/README.md

 ## Protocol

-Stabilizer can be configured via newline-delimited JSON over TCP.
+Stabilizer can be configured via MQTT under the topic `stabilizer/settings/<setting>`.
+Refer to [`miniconf`](https://github.com/quartiq/miniconf) for more information about topics.
-It listens on port 1235. [stabilizer.py](stabilizer.py) contains a reference implementation of the protocol.